 Families paying flat rents are required to recertify income biennially.

-Families are required to participate in a biennial re-examination to ensure that unit size is still appropriate and the CHA Work Requirement or Community Service Requirements/Economic Self- Sufficiency Programs (if applicable) are met.
+Families are required to participate in a biennial re-examination to ensure that unit size is still appropriate, and the CHA Work Requirement or Community Service Requirements/Economic Self- Sufficiency Programs (if applicable) are met.

 If a family is currently paying flat rent, the CHA will annually inquire whether the resident wants to continue to pay flat rent; 24 CFR § 960.257(a)(2).